 What Trupanion Really Costs (and Why Premiums Rise)

 Because location and breed drive so much, real quotes range widely.
 NerdWallet's 2026 sample quotes for pets in Katy, Texas ran from about $168 a month for a medium mixed-breed dog to $371 for a French bulldog at age 2, and climb further in high-cost metros.
-Trupanion prices on age at enrollment, breed, ZIP code, and your chosen deductible, so always pull a real quote — a "starts at" figure won't reflect your pet.
+Those source-specific profiles show possible range, not a like-for-like comparison with other carriers.
+Trupanion prices on age at enrollment, breed, location, and the chosen deductible, so run same-day matched quotes — a "starts at" figure won't reflect your pet.

 "No birthday pricing" vs. real increases (can you negotiate?)